cheesypoofs/foundation-5-coda-2-clips/README.md

 fdbower - Creates a new document with all of the linked bower components, ready to go.
 Specifically meant for use with a CodeKit Foundation Installation.

+fdlaravel - Creates a new document with all of the linked bower components, ready to go for a Laravel layout.

 fdrow - Creates a new div element with class of row

 fdcolumn - Creates a new div element with large, medium and small column classes